helder-jaspion/go-springfield-bank/README.md

 ## Development
 ### Architecture and data flow
-Here's a simple sequence diagram that shows the roles of Controllers, Use Cases and Repositories.
+Here's a simple sequence diagram that shows the roles of Controllers, Use Cases and Repositories and how they interact with each other:

 ![Basic sequence diagram](docs/diagrams/basic_sequence.png)

 ### Postgres and Redis servers
 The application depends on having a Postgres and a Redis server.

-You can get a Postgres and a Redis servers up and running quickly by running (requires docker-compose):
+You can get a Postgres and a Redis servers up and running quickly by running (requires [docker-compose](https://docs.docker.com/compose/install/)):
 > make dev-up

 You can shut them down later by running: